BaobabLims/baobab.lims/docs/setup.rst

 Mouse over ‘Laboratory’ and select ‘Lab Departments’ Add a lab department by selecting the ‘add’ button.
-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 .. image:: _static/setup_images/su24.PNG